bswck/poetry-apps/docs/contributing.md

 ## Get started! 🕹️

 Ready to contribute?
-Here's a quick guide on how to set up poetry-pipx and make a change.
+Here's a quick guide on how to set up poetry-apps and make a change.